Nivruttinath

-Nivruttinath (c.
+Nivrutti Vitthalpant Kulkarni (Marathi : निवृत्तिनाथ) (c.
 11 February 1273 – 24 June 1297) was a 13th-century Marathi Bhakti saint, poet, philosopher and yogi of the Vaishnava Nath tradition.
 He was the elder brother and the mentor (guru) of Dnyaneshwar, the first Varkari saint.

 Family and early life

 Nivruttinath was born in Apegaon village on the bank of Godavari river near Paithan in Maharashtra into a Deshastha Brahmin family during the reign of the Yadava King Ramadevarava.

 Nivruttinath was one of the four children, and the eldest son, of Vitthalapant, a kulkarni (hereditary accountant), and Rakhumabai.
+Vitthalpant did atonement for the acceptance of his children in society.

+Vitthal Panth and his wife were suggested to give up their life to get rid of the ex-communication as Vitthal Panth was believed to be a sannyasin but after the birth of his children, Orthodox Brahmins of the day saw a renunciate returning to his life as a householder as heresy and Nivruttinath and his siblings were denied the right to have in society.

-Vitthalapant and his wife gave up their lives, within a year of each other by jumping into the Indrayani River, leaving two sons, Dnyaneshwar and Sopan, and a daughter, Muktabai, to be taken care of by Nivruttinath.
+Vitthal Pant and his wife gave up their lives, within a year by jumping into the Indrayani River, leaving their child behind. after that nivrutti had to look after his siblings.
+Being creative poet and philosopher,Nivrutti suggested his younger brother Dnyaneshwar to translate Geeta which was written in Sanskrit into Marathi language in order to get the people know easily.
+He offered Dnyaneshwar his entire spiritual wealth and achievement.

 Nath Tradition

 At around the age of 10, Nivruttinath's family moved to Nashik.
 During a pilgrimage trip, Vitthalapant along with his family was confronted by a tiger.
 The family escaped while Nivruttinath got separated from the family.
 He hid in a cave on the Anjani mountain where he met Gahaninath, who initiated Nivruttinath into the wisdom of the Nath tradition.